Fihl/fihl.github.io/iceKeyer/indexPaddle.md

 - No adjustment
 - No more bad contacts, no wetting problems
 - No noise/click
+- Family frendly at late nights
-- Room for magnets on bottom
+- Room for magnets on bottom, or fixed to solid metal
 - No Jambic, as only 1 paddle
 - I do use my own [CWComfort](https://www.fihl.net/cw/) [older pictures](https://www.fihl.net/CWComfort/)
   - where you can keep keying using your own speed, and transmit on a lower speed.